 You'll also find a wealth of information on techniques to repair or replace damaged teeth — including root canal therapy, bridges, orthodontic treatment, dentures, and implants — as well as advice on managing dental emergencies.
 In addition, it provides information on cosmetic procedures, such as bleaching, bonding, veneers, and tooth reshaping.

-Prepared by the editors of Harvard Health Publications in conjunction with Hans-Peter Weber, D.M.D., Chair of the Department of Restorative Dentistry, Harvard School of Dental Medicine.
+Prepared by the editors of Harvard Health Publications in conjunction with Ricardo Teles, DDS, DMSc, Vice Chair, Department of Applied Oral Sciences, Forsyth Institute Clinical Instructor in Oral Medicine, Infection, and Immunity, Harvard School of Dental Medicine.
 49 pages.
-(2009)
+(2014)

 Gum disease, also known as periodontal disease, is the primary culprit in adult tooth loss.
 It occurs when plaque formation spirals out of control, eventually destroying teeth and surrounding structures.

 Gum disease is caused by bacteria in the mouth.
 Bacteria cause cavities, too.
 But there’s a difference: the bacteria that cause cavities need oxygen to survive, while the bacteria that attack the gums prefer a low-oxygen or oxygen-free environment.
 The effects of periodontal disease range from mild redness and swelling of the gums (gingivitis) to complete destruction of the tooth’s bony support structure (advanced periodontitis).